 The goal here is to narrow down the possible cause of your dog’s mealtime woes.

-Leaving some food in their bowl or a lack of exercise could be as simple as they haven’t built up an appetite.
+Leaving some food in their bowl or a lack of interest in eating could be as simple as they haven’t built up an appetite.
 A recent training session or table scraps for a snack may lead to them feeling full, and not being interested in eating.
 A poor mood or change in how they normally act may mean they aren’t feeling well.
 We will go over these in more detail.

 The goal here is to narrow down the possible cause of your dog’s mealtime woes.
 Yes, they may just be full if you fed them a handful of treats or table scraps recently, or maybe they haven’t gone on a walk or played very much today and may not have built up much of an appetite.